The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap

 \subsection{Reciprocity of the approximate capacity region}

-For a communication channel with an unequal number of antennas at the source and destination nodes, how does the capacity (or any other performance metric) change if the information flows in the opposite direction (i.e., the roles of the transmitters and the receivers are interchanged)?
-The property of maintaining the same performance even if the direction of flow of information is reversed is widely known as the {\it reciprocity} of the channel.
-For instance, the following reciprocity of the point-to-point MIMO channel was proved in \cite{Telatar}: the capacity of a MIMO point-to-point channel is unchanged when the roles of the transmitters and receivers are interchanged provided the power constraint is appropriately scaled.
-In \cite{JFak} the degrees of freedom (DoF) region of a $(M_1,N_1,M_2,N_2)$ MIMO IC was shown to be the same as that of a $(N_1,M_1,N_2,M_2)$ IC.
-In this section, we prove a reciprocity result for the $(M_1,N_1,M_2,N_2)$ MIMO IC by showing that reciprocity actually holds in the much stronger constant-gap-to-capacity sense.
+For a MIMO point-to-point channel with possibly an unequal number of antennas at the source and destination nodes, the capacity remains unchanged when the information flows in the opposite direction (i.e., the roles of the transmitter and the receiver are interchanged) and this property of the channel is called reciprocity (see Remark 1 of \cite{Telatar}).
+In a network such as the MIMO IC, it is of interest to know if the reciprocity property holds in the sense that some approximation of capacity (since the capacity is not known) remains unchanged if the information flows in the opposite direction so that the roles of the transmitter and the receiver of each of the two transmit-receive pairs are interchanged.
+For instance, the so-called degrees of freedom (DoF) region of a $(M_1,N_1,M_2,N_2)$ MIMO IC found in \cite{JFak} is the same as that of a $(N_1,M_1,N_2,M_2)$ IC.
+In this section, we prove a reciprocity result for the $(M_1,N_1,M_2,N_2)$ MIMO IC by showing that reciprocity holds in the much stronger constant-gap-to-capacity sense.